marvinsiefke/kirby3-bots/README.md

       return $site->pages()->index()->filterBy('noindex', '!=', 'enabled');
     };

-You can read more in Kirby's documentation: https://getkirby.com/docs/guide/templates/collections.
+You can read more in Kirby’s documentation: https://getkirby.com/docs/guide/templates/collections.

 Otherwise the plugin uses a fallback:

     site()->pages()->index();